johnhello2u/Hour-registeration-VBA-APP-/README.md

 Excel VBA APP to register hours for people and save to separate database

 Functionalities of the app:
-  1 - Password protected so that people cannot manipulate prior filled in hours 2 - Functionality to add more people to the App
+ <div> 1 - Password protected so that people cannot manipulate prior filled in hours </div>
+  2 - Functionality to add more people to the App
   3 - Time limit so that App will close after XX time 4 - Saving of a weekly hours PDF file